Skip to content

 💬 From Chris's Classroom

 The fastest way to teach this standard is the "you" lesson.
 Have every kid grab a piece of paper and draw a self-portrait.
 Then have them label five things on their drawing as either "inherited" or "acquired."
 Hair color = inherited.
 Eye color = inherited.
 Scar on the chin = acquired.
 Tooth gap from when the tooth fell out = acquired.
 Knowing how to read = acquired.
-Brown skin tone passed from parents = inherited (any tan you got at the pool last summer = acquired).
+Your natural skin tone passed from parents = inherited (any tan you got at the pool last summer = acquired).
 Kids GET this immediately because it's about their own bodies.
 From there, extend it to pets and animals: a dog's spots are inherited, but a dog's tricks are acquired.
 A leopard's spots are inherited, but a scar from a fight is acquired.
 Don't try to teach genetics here.
 The TEKS just wants "differentiate."
 If kids can sort traits into two columns, they've nailed it.

 ⚠️ Misconceptions Your Students May Have